jeremyreeder/thesafehouse.info/publications.md

 - "Ace in the Hole: Discover Tips on Safecracking through the Change-key Hole", _Safe & Vault Technology_, Volume 24, Issue 6, July 2009.

-- "Is Your Garage Secure?: It may be insecure by design, but you can fix that!", _Keynotes_, Volume 55, Issue 7, July 2009.
+- "[Is Your Garage Secure?][garage]: It may be insecure by design, but you can fix that!", _Keynotes_, Volume 55, Issue 7, July 2009.

 - "Overcoming an ATM (Opening a Mas-Hamilton Cencon lock on an NCR 5886 ATM leads to on-the-job lessons)", _Safe & Vault Technology_, Volume 24, Issue 7,